 - Talk about how your skills would be best suited for the position offered.

-- Mention as many skills you have as possible, which are in line with the job.
+- Mention as many skills you have as possible that are in line with the job.

 With these types of hr interview questions for freshers, the interviewers want to know if you are a career-driven, talented and success-oriented person.